 Some employees only get their first H1B for 1 year (if a license is required but they can’t get the license approved until they enter the USA using their H1B visa).

 If I file under Premium Processing (expedite), am I subject to the H1B Visa Cap?

 Yes.
-You are subject to it because premium processing is simply a quicker way of getting processed – not a request for special consideration.
-We find that persons who ask for premium processing do find out whether they were selected in the lottery or not more quickly than those who do not ask for premium processing.
+You are subject still subject to the H1B Visa Cap because premium processing is simply a quicker way of getting processed – not a request for special consideration.

-Obtaining an approved H-1B Petition for a Veterinarian can be challenging, and requires special knowledge about DVM degrees, Specialist Veterinarians and license to practice veterinarians in all 50 states.
+Obtaining an approved H1B Petition for a Veterinarian can be challenging, and requires special knowledge about DVM degrees, Specialist Veterinarians, and about obtaining state licenses to practice veterinary medicine in one of the 50 states.

-“Just to let you know I picked up the H1B visa [at the U.S. Embassy in London] the other day; it’s all stamped in my passport at last!
+“Just to let you know I picked up my H1B visa stamp [at the U.S. Embassy in London] the other day; it’s all stamped in my passport at last!
 Thank you for all of your help – I could not have done this without you!”

-If the H-1B visa must be “counted” under the “H1B cap” because it is being submitted by a “Cap Subject” employer, the USCIS will accept H1B visa petitions exactly on April 1, 2017 for foreign workers to be considered to start work on October 1, 2015 using an H-1B visa.
-Even if a request to expedite the H-1b is submitted, the start date of the H1b visa will not be earlier than October 1, 2017.
+If the H1B visa must be “counted” under the “H1B cap” because it is being submitted by a “Cap Subject” employer, the USCIS will accept H1B visa petitions only once a year (usually in March or April) for foreign workers to be considered to start work (approximately) the following October using an H1B visa.
+Even if the H1B is approved prior to October, the start date of the H1B visa cannot be earlier than October 1.

-If the H-1B visa does not have to be “counted” under the“H1B cap” the USCIS will accept H-1B visa petitions at any time.
+If the H1B visa does not have to be “counted” under the“H1B cap” because (a) the employee was chosen in the lottery previously; or (b) the employer is not a for profit company; then in those cases the USCIS will accept H1B visa petitions from cap subject employers at any time.

 Attorney Nelisse prepares H1B visas for American employers throughout the USA.
 When you call the office, just ask to speak to Danielle Nelisse.